mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 }
 ```

-Now we run the edge_prob function for nsim=1000 and display a few candidate networks.
+Now we run the edge_prob function for `nsim = 1000` and display a few candidate networks.

 ```r